Swerve Strickland: Mogul Embassy and AEW World Champion (2023–2024)

 In April 2023, Mogul Affiliates merged with Prince Nana's stable The Embassy to create Mogul Embassy.

 Strickland began a feud with Sting and Darby Allin, starting when Allin defeated Strickland on the April 12 edition of Dynamite.
 On May 28 at Double or Nothing, Stickland competed in the 21-man Blackjack Battle Royal for the AEW International Championship, but was lastly eliminated by Orange Cassidy, who retained the title.
 Strickland received a match for the title on the June 7 edition of Dynamite, but lost when he was defeated by Cassidy.
 After the match, Strickland and The Mogul Embassy attacked Cassidy only to be chased off by Allin and Sting.
 The following month, Strickland was forced to reteam with Keith Lee in the Blind Eliminator Tag Team Tournament, but the duo were quickly eliminated by Allin and Cassidy.
 The following week, Strickland defeated Allin's protege and rival on the independent scene Nick Wayne.
 On the July 26 edition of Dynamite, Strickland avenged his loss to Allin, by defeating him.
 The feud further intensified when Allin's ally, AR Fox betrayed Allin, joining The Mogul Embassy.
-On August 23, Strickland and Fox lost to Allin and Wayne, causing Strickland to kick Fox out of Mogul Embassy, ending their short term alliance, ahead of the duo's match against Allin and Sting at All In: London.
+On August 23, Strickland and Fox lost to Allin and Wayne, causing Strickland to kick Fox out of Mogul Embassy, ending their short term alliance, ahead of the duo's match against Allin and Sting at All In.
 Soon after, Christian Cage was announced as Fox's replacement as Strickland's partner at the event.
-On August 27, 2023, at All In: London, Strickland and Cage lost to Allin and Sting in a coffin match, after Strickland was shut in the coffin.
+On August 27, 2023, at All In, Strickland and Cage lost to Allin and Sting in a coffin match, after Strickland was shut in the coffin.